Naples Florida LSAT Course offerings

-What is included in the full-length TestMasters LSAT prep books?
+What is included in the Weekend TestMasters LSAT prep books?

 If I am enrolled in the Naples class, is it possible to make up a diagnostic exam?

 Students who can’t make a scheduled diagnostic exam have a few alternatives if they would like to make up the test.
-First, they can download the test from the Online Resource Center, then self administer it, and submit the answer sheet to TestMasters for scoring.
+First, they can self administer the test using our virtual proctor or another accurate timer.
 Second, students can use one of their audit passes to attend a different classes’ scheduled exam on a different day.